joelhelbling/coy/README.md

 # Resources

- - .coy in root of project, configuring:
+ - .coy directory in root of project, configuring:
    - {name}
    - mounting parameters (if any)